blockwatcher/SR04T_ESP8266_json_server/README.md

     "distance": 251
 }

-count: Number of queries performed
+count: number of queries performed

 distance: distance in cm